stewbond/sierpinski/README.md

     - Add a "Randomize" setting to randomly select staring points
     - Separate GUI options from algorithmic options
     - Greyscale : Instead of drawing a black pixel, just increment the darkness of that pixel.
+    - Figure out how to go 3D.
+    - Scroll and Zoom

 ## Implementing Algorithms
 The application isn't totally optimized for adding algorithms.
 You need to change a few files.
 Here's what you need to do: